-Preheat oven to 375 degrees.
+- Preheat oven to 375 degrees.

-In a bowl, combine cream cheese, sour cream, caramelized onions, green peppers, roast beef, 2 cups of cheese.
-Place into a greased oven proof pan.
+Remove any fat and dice steak.
+Fold in onions & peppers and 2 cups of cheese.
+Place into a greased 2 QT dish.
 Top with remaining cheese and bake 20-25 minutes or until golden brown on top.

-Serve with bread, sliced hoagie rolls or tortilla chips.
+- Serve with bread, sliced hoagie rolls or tortilla chips.